NicolasHammer/NicolasHammer/README.md

 &nbsp;

-I am a data scientist at [Zoox](https://zoox.com) with focuses in statistical validation in databases.
+I am a data scientist at [Zoox](https://zoox.com) with focuses in statistical validation and databases.
 I love using data to model real-world problems and write clean, concise, and explanable code with clear theoretical foundations.

 &nbsp;